 India is one of the leading hubs of the commercial sex industry.
 Apparently, in our country, private prostitution is not illegal per se.
 However, associated activities such as child prostitution, human trafficking, running a brothel, prostitution in a hotel, and pimping are illegal.

-The Hon'ble Supreme Court of India has even acknowledged the right of sex workers to be treated with basic human dignity and decency as the cops are known to be hostile against them.
+The Hon’ble Supreme Court of India has even acknowledged the right of sex workers to be treated with basic human dignity and decency as the cops are known to be hostile against them.
 Even during raids in a brothel, sex workers should not be arrested or harassed.
+This is the most common sex law in India that every adult should know.

 11. Unmarried couples can rent and even buy a house together.

 There is no law that prohibits two consenting adults from owning a joint property or renting a place together.
 But, you cannot avail joint housing loans with your partner and it even depends on certain States.
 While renting, the couples must keep in mind that the agreement should contain the names of both partners.
+This is the primary sex law in India that every adult should be familiar with.

 12. You can stay in a hotel with your partner without any fears.